saoudrizwan/Disk/README.md

 ```
 **Array of `Data`**

-Disk saves data files like it does images, as files in a folder.
+Disk saves arrays of `Data` objects like it does arrays of images, as files in a folder.
 ```swift
 var data = [Data]()
 // ...